FATE ONE: A Prophecy

 Standing with her back to the ornate pillars that divide the room from the volatile outside world, she glared sharply at this person; one she had thus thought well to confide in for as long as she could remember.
 A being that now wrapped itself in cloak and hat black of the void, withdrawing further from the light of their world.

-It was clear to her that she no longer recognized this shadowed adviser.
+It was clear to her that she no longer recognized this shadowed vizier.
 Nor could she take serious his guidance any longer.
-The rushing deluge of thoughts carried over by his tiny yet powerful words overcame her with an intense desire—a terrible urge unbefitting of her status.
+The rushing deluge of thoughts carried by his tiny yet powerful words overcame her with an intense desire—a terrible urge unbefitting of her status.

-He continued, smiling eerily with full knowledge that he had properly rattled her majestic composure.
+He continued, smiling eerily with full knowledge he had properly rattled her majestic composure.

 “With safety cast aside, molten to profaned idol.
 Theirs, yours, or mine… See you must that time’s word is final.”

 Her fists clenched, shaken with venom as his mouth became a toothy grin that would find charm on anyone else.
-Upon his visage, however, all that was displayed was pure hate-filled malice.
+With words he spoke, however, all that was displayed was an undistilled malice.

-Lightning, a bolt mere dozen yards away, cut his statement in twain, followed by many distant squawks tinged in panic.
-The flash casted them both in the stark contrast of light and shadow.
-He patiently allowed the rumbling thunder to subside, finding a welcome beauty in its dramatic interruption as he took the time to confidently pluck his next words.
+Lightning, a bolt mere dozen yards away, cut his statement in twain, distant squawks tinged in panic followed thereafter.
+The flash cast them both in the stark contrast of light and shadow.
+He patiently allowed the rumbling to subside, finding welcome beauty in its dramatic interruption as he took the time to confidently pluck his next words.

 “... to crave when end’s embrace arrives.”